CineFiles25/TheRevolussionOfRenzoRenzi/Project-Documentation.md

 # Part I — Study of the Domain

-## 1. Idea
+## 1. Idea and Rationale

-*The "Revolussion" of Renzo Renzi* is a Digital Humanities and Linked Open Data project centred on **Renzo Renzi** (1919–2004), a central figure in Italian film culture: critic, filmmaker, researcher, and long-time curator of the Cineteca di Bologna.
+The *“Revolussion”* of Renzo Renzi is a Digital Humanities and Linked Open Data project dedicated to the archival, bibliographic, and audiovisual ecosystem built by **Renzo Renzi** (1919–2004).
+Renzi was a critic, filmmaker, researcher, and one of the foundational figures of the **Cineteca di Bologna**, where he curated and shaped film culture for decades.

-Renzi's work produced an analogue network of interrelated objects — books, drawings, photographs, interviews, film materials — that anticipates the logic of Linked Open Data.
-His collection, held at the **Cineteca di Bologna**, is the institutional ground for this project.
+His work produced an analogue network of interconnected materials—books, drawings, photographs, interviews, film documents—that anticipates the logic of Linked Open Data.
+Long before LOD became a methodological paradigm, Renzi was already constructing a relational archive where each object illuminated the others through themes, stories, production histories, and personal memories.

-The project goal is to **model, encode, and publish** a selection of these materials using cultural heritage standards, TEI/XML, RDF, and a public web interface, turning analogue archival materials into a structured, interoperable digital dataset aligned with LODLAM best practices.
+The **Renzo Renzi Collection** at the Cineteca di Bologna is the institutional foundation of this project.
+Our goal is to **model, encode, and publish** a selection of these materials using cultural heritage standards, TEI/XML, RDF, and a public web interface, transforming analogue archival materials into a structured, interoperable digital dataset aligned with LODLAM best practices.

 ---

-## 2. Items
+## 2. Selection of Items

-The project selects **15 heterogeneous items** from the Renzo Renzi Collection and related holdings at the Cineteca di Bologna, mixing archival documents, bibliographic records, photographs, drawings, moving images, and sound recordings.
-One item (*La Strada*, Sequence I) is a full-text document encoded in TEI.
+The project selects **15 heterogeneous items** from the Renzo Renzi Collection and related holdings at the Cineteca di Bologna.
+The selection includes archival documents, bibliographic records, photographs, drawings, moving images, sound recordings, and one full-text item encoded in TEI.

+The table below summarises the items, their type, holding institution, institutional standard, and encoding format:

 | # | Item | Type | Holding Institution | Institutional Standard | Encoding Format |
 |---|------|------|---------------------|------------------------|-----------------|